PTA: Projected as the 3rd Fastest Growing Profession for the next decade!

 The PTA Program:

-The Physical Therapist Assistant Program at JSCC combines general education, lectures and laboratory classes in physical therapy and clinical education.
+The Physical Therapist Assistant Program at JSCC began in 1990.
+The program is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE).
+The program combines general education, lectures and laboratory classes in physical therapy and clinical education.
 Clinical education affiliates include hospitals, outpatient clinics, rehabilitation centers, skilled nursing centers and home health agencies.
 Physical Therapist Assistant students cover subject areas including anatomy and physiology, physical science, kinesiology, disease process, physical therapy modalities, and therapeutic exercise and rehabilitation techniques.
 Students preparing to enter an educational program in physical therapy should have a strong math and science background, including courses in algebra, biology, chemistry and physics.

-Graduates of Jackson State's Physical Therapist Assistant Program are eligible to apply for licensure in any state and, if approved by that state, sit for the National Physical Therapy Examination administered by the Federation of Physical Therapy.
+Graduates of Jackson State's Physical Therapist Assistant Program are eligible to apply for licensure in any state and, if approved by that state, sit for the National Physical Therapy Examination administered by the Federation of State Boards of Physical Therapy.